 The light is the trickiest part when it comes to fashion since it needs to be just right.
 Too flat and the picture is boring, too harsh and it is ugly.
 It needs to be just right, harsh enough to make the picture pop, soft enough to make the model and clothes look flattering, and dynamic enough so the picture isn’t dull.

 Additionally, you need to be really careful with the color temperature of the light in order to avoid misinterpreting the colors of the clothes.
 Remember the orange/blue dress fiasco?
 You need to avoid that.

 For the outdoor shoot you’ll probably need to modify the light, mostly by using reflectors, which means you’ll need a helping hand.

 When you are doing the editing of your final shots, you’ll usually need to keep it natural and not too contrast-y.
 This is due to the fact that the photos need to look almost photojournalistic while being flattering and perfect at the same time.
-Colors also need to be accurate as mentioned before.
+It is a move forward from being required to know a person who knows a person.
+These days, you can without much of a stretch satisfy that desire to drink or party while being underage just by having web access.
+You can find counterfeit ID locales by the dozen, and each has its own particular manner of making and premium fake id websites Colors also need to be accurate as mentioned before.
 Don’t smooth the skin too much – some imperfections are usually okay since it gives the photo more realistic feel.
 Though the client will be the final arbiter of course.